Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Getting to Each School

-Accessible from Lewisham station (Inner West Line, T2) — approximately 5 minutes walk.
+Accessible from Lewisham station (Inner West Line, T2) — approximately a 5-minute walk.
 Petersham station is also nearby.
 Multiple bus routes service Parramatta Road and the surrounding streets.
 From Burwood, the train journey is roughly 15 minutes.
 From Strathfield, approximately 20 minutes with one change at Redfern or a direct bus along Parramatta Road.

 Best accessed by bus — multiple routes connect Ryde to Burwood, Strathfield, and the broader Inner West via Victoria Road and surrounding arterials.
 The journey from Concord is approximately 20 minutes by bus.
 Families in the northern Inner West (Gladesville, Hunters Hill) have shorter commutes.
 The school is also accessible from Meadowbank ferry wharf for families near the Parramatta River.